TSoGiants/MECH2101-Mechanical-CAD-and-CAM/Development_Files/Mechanical_Drawings/Drawings.md

 > **Aside**: The type of projection used in mechanical drawings is called *orthographic* projection.
 Unlike *perspective* projection (which projects in much the same ways our eyes do), orthographic projection does **not** cause object or features at a distance to appear smaller.
 Parallel lines in orthographic projection do not converge to vanishing points.
 >
 > These characteristics are important for blueprints since we do not want the selection of a viewpoint to alter how we perceive the part overall.
+Lines that **are** parallel should also **look** parallel.

 This is all a fancy way of saying that a drawing shows one view for each of the top, sides, and bottom of a part.